One of the most common questions I'm asked is, "How big should our wedding cake be?"

 Freeze it so you can save some cake for a future occasion.
 Many sponge cakes freeze beautifully and taste just as good when defrosted properly.

-While these guidelines offer a great starting point, every wedding is different, and what works for one couple may not be the best choice for another.
+While these guidelines offer a helpful starting point, every wedding is different, and what works for one couple may not be the best choice for another.

-This is where your cake designer can help you.
-They have the experience to give you advice based on how many guests you have, how you want to serve the cake, and your overall vision.
+This is where your wedding cake designer can help you.
+They have the experience to advise you based on your guest numbers, how and when you plan to serve your cake, and your overall vision for the day.

-Together, we'll find the perfect size to ensure you have just the right amount of cake - enough to delight your guests without unnecessary waste.
+Together, we'll choose the perfect size to ensure you have just the right amount of cake - enough to delight your guests without unnecessary waste.

-By considering these factors and discussing your plans with your cake maker, you can feel confident that your cake will be just right for your big day.
+By discussing your guest count and plans with your cake maker, you can feel confident your wedding cake will be perfectly suited to your celebration.

 Click the button below to send me an enquiry - I'm here to help.